-If there is no reception and the time-out occurs, the timer is immediately restarted.
+If there is no indication of the PDU's reception by the underlying layer, the time-out occurs and the timer is immediately restarted.

 The timer for the first monitored time interval is started once message object initialisation tasks are performed, i.e. after the StartCOM API has completed.
 Depending on system design constraints, a specific value (I_DM_FRX_TO) can be chosen for the first time-out interval.